HELLOWEEN – Guitarist Sascha Gerstner

 When was that actually?

 Sascha: It must have been in 1992 or ’91.
-So my uncle gave me all those records he liked and it was already old, because when I started up playing guitar.
-The whole Nirvana, Pearl Jam etc. The Grunge scene came on and I was kind of an old school guy then, because I was listening to that old music.
+So my uncle gave me all those records he liked, and it was already old, because when I started up playing guitar—the whole Nirvana, Pearl Jam, etc. The Grunge scene came on, and I was kind of an old school guy then because I was listening to that old music.
 So I was like the only guy in school who was listening to that stuff.
 So I was listening to Pink Cream and Pretty Maids and Bonfire and MSG.
-I would say MSG and Dokken were my main influence for playing guitar.
+I would say MSG and Dokken were my primary influence for playing guitar.
 You can say that Pink Cream was kind of a Van Halen, Dokken type of music.
-But I didn’t start with rock music at all, when I started I was more into pop music and a bit of new wave.
-So I liked this old stuff; Phil Collins, Genesis, Peter Gabriel and Lisa Dalbello.
+But I didn’t start with rock music at all.
+When I started, I was more into pop music and a bit of new wave.
+So I liked this old stuff; Phil Collins, Genesis, Peter Gabriel, and Lisa Dalbello.

 That was mainstream music back then.

-Sascha: It was mainstream music then and I was into mainstream and I was a keyboard player.
-I was more into… Actually I wanted to be a synthesizer player when I started off.
+Sascha: It was mainstream music then, and I was into the mainstream, and I was a keyboard player.
+I was more into… Actually, I wanted to be a synthesizer player when I started off.
 I’m still a huge fan of synthesizer music.

-There is nothing wrong with that, I also like bands like Toto etc.
+There is nothing wrong with that, and I also like bands like Toto, etc.

 Sascha: Depeche Mode was a great band back then.